nomnivore/ollama.nvim/README.md

   - Uses the `extract` pattern to extract the response.
 - `display_insert`: Stream and display the response in a floating window, then insert the response at the current cursor line.
   - Uses the `extract` pattern to extract the response.
+- `display_prompt`: Append the parsed prompt and stream and display the response in a floating window.

 Sometimes, you may need functionality that is not provided by the built-in actions.
 In this case, you can write your own Custom Actions with the following interface: